 *Some programs may have additional costs, fees, or discounts.

-Liberty’s activity fee not only covers a gym membership to the LaHaye Recreation and Fitness Center, but it also provides access to more than 100 Student Activities events per year, skiing and snowboarding lessons and equipment at Snowflex, our year-round ski slope; mountain bikes, canoes, kayaks, and camping equipment at Hydaway Recreation Center; and entrance to many of Liberty’s exciting athletic events.
+Liberty’s activity fee covers a multitude of activities on campus: a gym membership to the LaHaye Recreation and Fitness Center, skiing and snowboarding lessons and equipment at Snowflex, mountain bikes, canoes, kayaks, and camping equipment at Hydaway Recreation Center; and entrance to many of Liberty’s exciting athletic events.
 And that’s just the beginning…

 Did You Know?
 Liberty is home to over 100 student-led clubs, 20 NCAA Division 1 sports, and over 40 Club Sports, including rock climbing, fencing, and paintball.